kokoalberti/postgis-baselayers/README.md

 ## Quick Start

-Clone the repository with `https://github.com/kokoalberti/postgis-baselayers.git`, build the containers with `docker-compose build`, and start the service with `docker-compose up`.
+Clone the repository from `https://github.com/kokoalberti/postgis-baselayers.git` and build the containers:

+    docker-compose build

+And start the service with:

+    docker-compose up

 Once running, visit the management application in your browser at `http://localhost:8003/` and choose which datasets you want to install into the database.
 Some of them are quite large (in excess of 1Gb) so make sure that you have plenty of bandwidth/storage space available.